 Weekly service schedules of a feature can be comprehensively described by using the information types ServiceHours and NonStandardWorkingDay.

 EXAMPLE: A feature service is available under normal operation status 24 hours/day on Monday and Wednesday and from 08:00 to 16:00 LT from Thursday to Saturday.
-The service is not available on public holidays and the 5 of August of each year.
+The service is available by pre-arrangement on public holidays and the 5 of August of each year when they fall on days which would otherwise be normal working days.

 ServiceHours